XethalKhan/math/content/set-theory/0001-basic-concepts/0002-the-roster-method.md

 B = \\{\text{Massachusetts}, \text{Michigan}, \text{California}\\}
 $$

-The order in which elemenmts are listed is irrelevant.
+The order in which elements are listed is irrelevant.
 An object should be listed only once in the roster, since listing it more than once does not change the set.

 $$
 \\{1, 1, 2\\} = \\{1, 2\\} \\;\\;\\;\\; 5 \notin A \\;\\;\\;\\; Ohio \notin B